-This form can be completed online
+This form should be completed in the online system

-Competition Name: Event Date: Number of Horses/Ponies in the competition Number of entries (horse/athlete combinations) in the co mpetition: Level of Officials (Provincial, Breed or Discipline): Have the competition results been entered?
-Please note when entering results, please include all clas results affect eligibility for year-end awards.
-(Do Not inclu Yes They are not yet finalized Equestrian NS Memberships Collected at the competition Number of memberships Forms & payment Competition Fee Payment Details: Number of Horse/Athl ete CombinationsX \$3.00 = Were there any incidents or accidents duringthe competit If yes, please describe tion?
-Yes No General Comments/Feedback on the Scotia Series: Rule Change Suggestions for the Scotia Series: Please return this form along with payment and results (if not sent electronically or online) to the Equestrian
+Competition Name: Event Date: Number of Horses/Ponies in the competition Number of entries (horse/athlete combinations) in the competition : Level of Officials (Provincial, Breed or Discipline): Have the competition results been entered?
+Please note when entering results, please include all class entries results affect eligibility for year-end awards.
+(Do Not include scratch Yes They are not yet finalized Equestrian NS Memberships Collected at the competition: Number of memberships Forms & payment attached Yes No Competition Fee Payment Details: Number of Horse/Athlete Combi nationsX \$3.00 = Were there any incidents or accidents duringthe competition?
+Yes s No General Comments/Feedback on the Scotia Series: Rule Change Suggestions for the Scotia Series:

-NS office within 10 days of the completion of your competition.
+Please return this form along with payment and results (if not sent electronically or online) to the Equestrian NS office within 10 days of the completion of your competition.